 Which Wyoming hike is best for beginners?

-I’d start with Taggart Lake or the shorter version of Jenny Lake to Hidden Falls and Inspiration Point.
+Taggart Lake or the shorter version of Jenny Lake to Hidden Falls and Inspiration Point are the easiest starting points.
 Both give you big scenery without a huge commitment.

 What’s the best Wyoming hike for the bluest lake?

-For pure color, Delta Lake is my pick.
+For pure color, Delta Lake is the standout.
 The water and the Teton backdrop hit hard.

 Mostly no, not the high-country ones.
-In April 2026, snow still covers many upper trails, so lower routes are the smarter call.
+Snow still covers many upper trails into late spring, so lower routes are the smarter call until the alpine zones melt out.

-Yes, I carry it in both Grand Teton and the Winds.
-Keep it easy to reach, not buried in your pack.
+Yes.
+Carry it in both Grand Teton and the Wind River Range, and keep it easy to reach, not buried in your pack.